AdrianaCeric/personal-site/pages/posts/visualization.md

 In this post, I'm going to do some high-level analysis on accessibility of transit networks and bike paths in two cities: Waterloo  and Toronto in Canada.
 This is the culmination of a series of explorations using these tools for the first time, so it's pretty exciting!

 ---
-Urbanaccess supports every city that Open Street Map gathers data in, so feel free to try out some analyses of your own in a city of your choice!.
+UrbanAccess supports every city that Open Street Map gathers data in, so feel free to try out some analyses of your own in a city of your choice!.
 You can use the code I used by accessing this [repository]().

 Contact me if you have any questions about this post or if you just want to nerd about this tool/transit with someone.

-Time to explore!
+MY exploration follows:
 ---
 The city boundaries in this project are loosely defined as in they do not encompass the exact legal boundaries of each city but are very close; I used [bbox finder](http://bboxfinder.com/#0.000000,0.000000,0.000000,0.000000) to get a rough perimeter of the area to analyze.